Jager-AntS/2021-jager-masters/ENTRYFORM.md

 The pourpose of this module is to improve Content Approver experience while using Workbox.

 Content Approver can make faster decicion about items approval.
 This especialy important when they dealing with big amount of itema in workbox

+Appendix:
+Just simple improvement for JSS solution that makes front-end developer life bit easier :-) while selecting pages in Lookup fields (Like Droplink or Multilist)

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_